 Supernatural (season 3, episode 11, Mystery Spot)

-Imagine having to relive the death of your brother over and over again, trying in vain each time to prevent it.
-Despite the dark subject matter, this Supernatural episode brings some comedy to the mix through the strange and creative ways that Sam’s brother, Dean (Jensen Ackles), kicks the bucket, from getting shot to getting hit by a car, choking on a sausage, and even getting electrocuted by his razor.
+Imagine having to relive your brother’s death repeatedly, trying, and failing, to prevent it each time.
+Despite the dark subject matter, this Supernatural episode manages to weave in some comedic elements, namely the increasingly absurd ways that Sam’s brother, Dean (Jensen Ackles), dies, from getting shot to being hit by a car, choking on a sausage, and even getting electrocuted by his razor.

 Created by: Eric Kripke